Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 <br><br>

-### AVD-14 - Incorporate Secondary Entra ID connect synchronization server
+### AVD-14 - Ensure Secondary Entra ID connect synchronization server

 **Category: Access & Security**

 **Impact: Low**

 **Guidance:**
-For optimal performance and reliability, Entra ID Connect is best operated within Azure's environment, although it can be hosted on-premises if necessary.
-As part of a hybrid setup, it's advisable to establish secondary VMs in staging mode to prepare for failover scenarios.
+Hybrid - Entra ID Connect best to run in Azure but can be hosted on-prem.
+Secondary or more VMs should be setup in staging mode in event of failover.

-To ensure continuity, set up a secondary server for Entra Connect in staging mode.
-This secondary server will serve as a backup, ready to sync with Entra in the event of a primary server outage.
+Set up secondary server in staging mode for Entra Connect for syncing to Entra in case of primary server outage.

 **Resources:**